Ford loses $1.28B in 2020, raises electric vehicle spending - WTMJ

 AP Auto Writer

-DETROIT (AP) — Ford Motor Co. lost $1.28 billion last year as it dealt with the coronavirus pandemic that forced it to shut down U.S. factories for about two months.
+DETROIT (AP) — Ford Motor Co. lost $1.28 billion last year as it dealt with a huge restructuring, a costly recall and a decline in the value of its pension fund.

 Ford also lost $2.8 billion in the fourth quarter.
 Excluding one-time items it made 34 cents per share, according to FactSet.
 That also beat Wall Street expectations of a 7-cent-per-share loss.